Wysciguvvka/Hollow-Knight-Discord-RPC/README.md

 Launch Hollow Knight after installation.\
 If you opened Discord after launching Hollow Knight, it might take a few seconds to display custom status.
 The mod will not work with the Discord browser client.\
-If you want to customize the mod, then navigate to Settings > Mods > Rich Presence.
+If you want to customize the mod, then navigate to Settings > Mods > Rich Presence.\
+Keep in mind that Discord GameSDK has a rate limit of one update per 15 seconds, so it may take a while to update your status.

 ## How to build

 To build the mod by yourself:
-1. Clone the repository
+1. Clone the repository.
-2. `From Hollow_Knight_Data` folder (in your Hollow Knight installation) copy:
+2. From the `Hollow_Knight_Data` folder in your Hollow Knight installation, copy:
 ```
 Assembly-CSharp.dll
 UnityEngine.CoreModule.dll